-14 When you see a message reporting that the installation was successful, click Restart.
+When you see a message reporting that the installation was successful, click Restart (or "Quit," if you're installing from the CD-ROM disc).

 Don't forget to eject the CD-ROM disc or floppy disk containing system software.
 If a message reports that installation was not successful, try installing again.
 (Follow the instructions on the screen.)